drdeford/GerryChain-Templates/README.md

 ```

-Finally, we run two chains, one with each proposal method, and record av ariety of statistics.
+Finally, we run two chains, one with each proposal method, and record a variety of statistics.
+The final state of each of the two chains will be displayed.
+Notice that even though the ReCom chain only takes 100 steps, it travels much further than the 10,000 step boundary chain.

 ```python
 #########Run MARKOV CHAINS